Adolf Eichmann's capture: Events

-Eichmann typically arrived home from work by bus at 7:40 PM.
+Eichmann typically arrived home from work by bus at 7:40p.m.
 This time, he was not on the bus.
-He appeared only on the bus arriving at 8:05 PM and walked toward his home.
+He appeared only on the bus arriving at 8:05p.m. and walked toward his home.

 The capture was carried out, as planned, by Peter Malkin.
 When Eichmann was 10 meters from the ambush, Malkin addressed him in Spanish: "Un momentito, señor!" ("One moment, sir!"), then subdued him with a nelson wrestling hold and knocked him to the ground.
 Avraham Shalom jumped out of the car and grabbed Eichmann's legs, and together they dragged him into the car.
-According to Malkin, the capture took just over 20 seconds.
+According to Malkin, the capture took just over 20seconds.
 No bystanders were nearby.
 Rafi Eitan claimed Eichmann offered no resistance and merely whimpered.

 In the car, Eichmann's mouth was gagged, his hands and feet were bound, dark glasses were placed on him, and he was covered with a blanket.
 Zvi Aharoni said in German: "One sound, and you're dead" (Ein Laut und du bist tot).
 Eichmann remained still.
 Both cars drove to one of the Mossad's safe houses.
 En route, Eitan searched Eichmann for known scars and, finding them, exclaimed, "It's him!"

 Under guard at the villa

 Eichmann was taken to a villa rented by the operatives in a Buenos Aires suburb.
 He was thoroughly searched for possible weapons or poison to prevent suicide and examined for distinguishing marks listed in his file.
 Zvi Aharoni conducted the first interrogation, which confirmed Eichmann's identity with 100% certainty.
-The prisoner readily provided his SS numbers: 45326 and 63752, and his Nazi Party membership number: 889895.
+Eichmann readily provided his SS numbers: 45326 and 63752, and his Nazi Party membership number: 889895.
 Eichmann admitted he knew who had captured him and, after brief denials, gave his real name.
 On 13 May, the operatives informed the Israeli government of Eichmann's capture.

 To manage the operation's next steps, Harel established a so-called "mobile headquarters".
 Group members received a list of cafes where meetings were held at specific times, ensuring each location was used only once.

 Eichmann spent nine days at the villa under round-the-clock guard.
 For most of the day, he was handcuffed to a bed, wearing dark glasses to prevent him from seeing his guards' faces.
 One guard stayed in the room with Eichmann, required to keep constant watch.
 A second guard was stationed in an adjacent room with an open door.
 Guards were strictly forbidden from speaking to Eichmann.
 At night, a guard was posted in the courtyard.
 An alarm bell was installed in Eichmann's room for the guard to summon help.
 A car was kept in the courtyard, ready for immediate evacuation if needed.
-However, Peter Malkin repeatedly violated the no-talking order and detailed his conversations with the prisoner in his autobiographical book Eichmann in My Hands.
+However, Peter Malkin repeatedly violated the no-talking order and detailed his conversations with Eichmann in his autobiographical book Eichmann in My Hands.